israel-vitor/backend-test/README.md

 ./run_application.sh
 ```
 Wait for the dependencies installation, docker images download, and builds.
 At the first time, maybe take some minutes.
-After the script finish, the application is ready at `http://localhost:5000/`
+After the script finish, the application is ready at `http://localhost:5000/`.
+If necessary, run the command above again.

 #### To stop the application enter:
 ```